ijeomaodinko/blog-app/README.md

     "git clone https://github.com/ijeomaodinko/blog-app.git

 Press ENTER to create your local clone.
-After creating it, you can open the page by opening with Visual Studio Code.
+After creating it, you can open the app through the open folder in Vscode or typing     cd blog-app     on the terminal

 ### Prerequisites